ICE arrests dozens in raid at San Diego Immigration Court

 At the attorney’s request, ICE informed him that they were taking his client to Otay Mesa Detention Center to be processed as an “expedited removal.”
 The attorney asked, “Even though her case got dismissed?” to which the agent responded, “That doesn’t matter.”

 Michelle Celleri, legal director for Alliance San Diego, came to the courthouse on Thursday to act as a legal observer.
-She agreed with Jacobs, adding:
+She gave a statement to The Guardian about the arrests: